Net17-Solutions/pushalert-sdk/README.md

 2. sendToAll: With this API, you can broadcast a notification to all subscribers.

 3. sendToMultiple: This API allows you to send notifications to multiple subscribers simultaneously.

+4. sendWithCustomAttributes: This API allows you to send notifications to multiple subscribers simultaneously with custom attributes.

+5. getStats: This API allows you to get the stats of your notification.

+6. deleteNotification: This API allows you to delete a scheduled notification.

 #### 1. Send to All Subscribers
 To send a notification to all subscribers, use the sendToAll method:
 ```bash